Daniel-Rud/Context-Tree-Clustering-Classification/Simulation-Walkthrough.md

 manuscript *Context Tree Clustering and Classification*.
 We first introduce the context tree structural dissimilarity measures.

+If you would like to run the results chunk by chunk, please refer to the *Simulation-Walkthrough.Rmd* file.

 ## Relevant libraries

     if (!require("data.tree")) install.packages("data.tree", dependencies = TRUE); library("data.tree")